Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 1. Everything works except of fingerprint sensor (which will never work).
 You can disable it the easy way by adding to boot arguments in config.plist the following (uia_exclude=HS07;) minus the brackets.
 2. If you need HDMI at boot or after wake up without unpluggin - pluggin the cable, add to boot arguments "igfxonln=1" (without brackets).
 System will be a bit chopy for a few seconds but it works normally afterwards.

-This whole project would not be possible whithout the help and patience of marianopela (https://github.com/marianopela/Lenovo-Ideapad-S540-14IML-Hackintosh)

 # Bear in mind that this guide and its settings are based on a disabled CFG lock.
 There are details below on how to access hidden bios settings.